atul-iiit/PowerBI-Projects/Telecom Churn Analysis/readme.md

 ## Problem Statement

 This dashboard helps the Telecom companies to understand their customers better.
 It helps the companies know why their customers are not satisfied with their services.
-Through different churn rates, they get to know their improvement area,
+Through different churn rates, they get to know their improvement area.
-### Steps followed

-- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
-- Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.

 # Snapshot of Dashboard (Power BI Service)